andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop-HKUST.md

 Once completed, go the storage account in the Azure Portal, click on "Blobs" and check which output files were created.
 If you like you can download the output files straight from the portal.
 Note, that we won't actually use these files later.
 Instead, we will assume you generated VCF files for hundreds of case/control samples already and proceed from there.

 Since you are using a free Azure Pass and submitting for the first time, your submission might spend some time in the queue.
-Feel free to move on to the next step and check back again later.
+Feel free to move on to the next step.

 ## 4. Predicting disease causing factors with Azure AutoML